Martchus/cpp-utilities/README.md

 it as an existing build (instead of adding a new build configuration).

 ##### Remarks about special presets
-The presets starting with `arch-` are for use under Arch Linux.
+The presets starting with `arch-` are for use under Arch Linux (or an Arch Linux container).
 Do *not* use them unless you know what you are doing.
 When creating a normal build under Arch Linux it is recommended to still use e.g. `devel-qt6`.

+Use the preset `arch-android` to cross-compile for Android using `android-*` packages (see next section for details).

-Use the presets starting with `arch-*-w64-mingw32` to cross-compile for Windows using `mingw-w64` packages.
+Use the presets starting with `arch-*-w64-mingw32` to cross-compile for Windows (i686/x86_64) using `mingw-w64` packages.
+Use the presets starting with `arch-mingw-w64-clang` to cross compile for Windows (aarch64) using `mingw-w64-clang-aarch64` packages.

 Use the presets starting with `arch-static-compat-devel` to create a self-contained executable that is also usable under older GNU/Linux distributions using `static-compat` packages (see [PKGBUILDs](https://github.com/Martchus/PKGBUILDs#static-gnulinux-libraries) for details about it).